A1jandro-Jimenez/Brazilian-_E-Commerce_Analytics-_Project/README.md

 <mark>sports_leisure<mark>|18|88.100000|2.000000|$3,158.41|
 </div>

-There are many factors that can also impact review score, however I decided to focus on two easy but impactful ones which are product type and seller.
-Earlier in the analysis it was found that after 20 days the average review score declines steeply from 4 to 2 in a twenty day period.
-Orders that took 30 days to deliver had an average score of 3 which is an acceptable score so it would be ideal to observe the orders with scores lower than 3 which were orders that took more than 30 days.
-Two groups were created, orders that took 30-60 days and order that took 60 days or more.
+There are many factors that can also impact review score; however, I decided to focus on two easy but impactful ones which are product type and seller.
+Earlier in the analysis it was found that after 20 days the average review score declines steeply from 4 to 2 in a twenty-day period.
+Orders that took 30 days to deliver had an average score of 3, which is an acceptable score, so it would be ideal to observe the orders with scores lower than 3 which were orders that took more than 30 days.
+Two groups were created, orders that took 30-60 days and orders that took 60 days or more.
 For each group I looked at the top 5 product categories with the most orders in that group.
 The results are shown in the tables above.

 Findings:
 - The category that had the most orders in each group was bed_bath_table.
-One can infer that a lot of the items that fall in this category are large bulk item that require time and care in order to ship espeically across large disances.
-It is perhaps for these reasons that is why the category has the most orders in both groups.
+One can infer that a lot of the items that fall into this category are large bulk items that require time and care to ship, especially across large distances.
+It is perhaps for these reasons why the category has the most orders in both groups.
 - Three categories that appear in both groups are bed_bath_table, health_beauty, sports_leisure.
-We can flag orders from these categories and try to reduce the amount of orders that take longer than 30 days and see how that affects the overall review score.
+We can flag orders from these categories and try to reduce the number of orders that take longer than 30 days and see how that affects the overall review score.
-- Although the average deliver days for all the catergories found were more than 30 days, other factors could contribute to the low ratings.
-Some other factors to look at is order prices and product quality as well.
+- Although the average delivery days for all the catergories found were more than 30 days, other factors could contribute to the low ratings.
+Some other factors to look at are order prices and product quality as well.
 A combination of all three can help further explain the ratings for each.